wy193777/CarND-Vehicle-Detection/README.md

 #### 1. Implementation

 I implemented the sliding window from line 25 to line 110 in pipeline.py.
+Basically it search from y == 400 to y == 650.
+This range covers all the road in most of the frames.

+Windows moves with 75% overlap each step.
+From the virtualization of searching windows, It already has enough resolution to generate several boxes for a car and will not have too much burdens for process.

-Basically I only search from y == 400 to y == 650.
-Window moves with 75% overlap each step.
-And it sample each frame with image's width and height from 1 to 1/2.4 and increase dominator scales 0.2 per step.
+It sample each frame with image's width and height from 1 to 1/2.4 and increase dominator scales 0.2 per step.
+I tried different scales.
+Window scales larger than 2.5 is to large for the image.
+Other cars shouldn't that close to camera.
+Also too many windows sizes and scales will affect performance.
+I don't want to wait for one hour to process the project video.

 ![alt text][s_w_1]
 ![alt text][s_w_2]